“Be Free.”

 Repeatable: You may take this feature multiple times, choosing a different faculty or item each time.

-Feature
+Feature Build

-Well Prepared
+Feature: Well Prepared

 You can name 5 items on your person instead of 4.

-Feature
+Feature Build

-Feature
+Feature Build

 Whenever your dice explode in a fight, you regain a point of stamina.
+You lose this stamina once the fight is over.

-Feature
+Feature Build

 When you take this feature, write down 1 type of creature that your character has studied.
 You have advantage on all resources for scenes in which you track, hunt, attack, and interact with any creature that falls within that type.